scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** touch
 - **Duration:** instant

 You attempt to exorcise an undead, demon, fey, outsider, or celestial creature, returning them to their home realm.
 If the creature is in it's home realm it is instead banished to a warren, appearing within 40 miles of your location within the next hour.
-Make a spellcasting roll against the creatures Charisma save, adding a bad die if the creature has no negative conditions.
+Make a spellcasting roll against the creatures Charisma save, adding a terrible die if the creature has no negative conditions.
 On success the creature is banished to their home realm or warren, ending any possession or effects this creature was maintaining.

 Add an enhanced die to the roll for every level cast above 6th.